Ashishvatsav/Premier_Auction/README.md

-Here’s a clean, professional README for your project 👇 (just copy & paste into README.md)

-⸻

-:::writing{variant=“standard” id=“48291”}

 🚀 Premier Auction

 A full-stack Auction Bidding Platform where users can list products, place bids, and manage their watchlist in real-time.